Muluken-Zewge/GO_A2SV_Backend_Track/task_manager/docs/api_documentation.md

 # Task Manager API Documentation

-A simple API for creating, reading, updating, and deleting tasks.
+A simple API for creating, reading, updating, and deleting tasks, secured with JWT-based authentication and role-based authorization.

 ## 1. Overview and Base URL